BryanGonzalez05/calculator-in-java/README.md

 This is a simple calculator program written in Java.
-It performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+It performs basic arithmetic operations like: addition, subtraction, multiplication, and division.

 Features:
 Addition, Substraction, Multiplication, and Division.